-This guide is a continuation from “Guide 1: Downloads and Setup”.
+This guide is a continuation from “Guide 1: Setup & Installing Mods”.
 You will be unable to follow this guide if you have not already completed the steps in guide 1.

 Understanding the Mod Compendium